Revisionism (Marxism)

-In Marxist discourse, revisionism often carries pejorative connotations and the term has been used by many different factions.
-It is typically applied to others and rarely as a self-description.
-By extension, Marxists who view themselves as fighting against revisionism have often self-identified as Marxist–Leninist anti-revisionists.
+The term has been applied by various Marxist tendencies to others, often with varying meanings.
+In particular, Marxist-Leninists who view themselves as fighting against revisionism have often self-identified as anti-revisionists and Italian Left Communists who view themselves as fighting against falsification and modernization.
 Revisionism is most often used as an epithet by those Marxists who believe that such revisions are unwarranted and represent a watering down or abandonment of Marxism—one such common example is the negation of class struggle.